 - 1 ounce barley malt syrup (4 teaspoons; 30g), optional

-For the Yukone: In a 10-inch skillet, whisk water and flour over medium heat until the paste is as thick as mashed potatoes, about 2 minutes.
+For the Yukone: In a 10-inch skillet, whisk water and flour over medium heat until the paste is a thick lump, about 2 minutes.
 Scrape onto a plate, spread into a 1-inch layer, cover and cool until to about 75°F (23°C), around 30 minutes.

 For the Dough: Pulse flour, sugar, salt, and instant yeast in a food processor fitted with a metal blade.
 Once combined, add cooled yukone and water (if using active dry yeast, first dissolve with the water).
 Process until dough is silky smooth, about 90 seconds.
 Turn dough onto a clean, un-floured surface, and divide into 8 roughly equal portions (3 ounces or 85g each).